 Hostels : 1001 Nights Mix Dorm KLCC (KLCC), Sunshine Bedz KL (Bukit Bintang)

 Budget : Eco Hotel (Bukit Bintang), Hotel 1000 Miles (KLCC)

 Mid Range: The Face Suites (KLCC), Renaissance KL (KLCC)

 Luxury : Shangri La (KLCC), Traders Hotel (KLCC)

 If you want to explore hotel options in Kuala Lumpur, you can find the best deals by booking your perfect hotel from the box below;

+These were some of the best places to visit in Kuala Lumpur.
 Have you been to Kuala Lumpur?
 Share your experiences in the comments section below.

 If you enjoyed reading, like Cheerful Trails on Facebook for more travel diaries and photos!

 To Save The Post For Later On Pinterest, Click On Any Of The Images Below;